arroyo-seco/kevin_python/guide/control_flow.md

 Control Flow
 ============

-There are two useful ways to change the control flow of a program.
+There are a few useful ways to change the control flow of a program.
 One is to introduce conditional blocks.
-The other is to introduce loops.
+Another is to introduce loops.
 Conditional blocks are gated by boolean conditions.
 They take the form of `if`/`elif`/`else` statements and the block that gets executed depends on the result of evaluating a boolean expression.
 Loops repeat a block (potentially with changing input variables) until a condition no longer holds.
 They are usually implemented using `for`, which is a special case of `while`.
+Lastly, in error prone operations or operations which require resources, `try` and `with` separate code into blocks that are guaranteed to run in certain conditions.

 Conditionals
 ------------